WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 Hello, Bob.
 Hello, Carol.
 ```

 Writing code to work with folder and files this way can be much easier than using Node's file system API directly.
-There is a performance trade-off implied by building an in-memory object to hold the file system data, but in many cases this still be very fast.
+There is a performance trade-off implied by building an in-memory object to hold the file system data, but in many cases this is still very fast.
 And in practice it can much easier to manipulate a complete file system hierarchy as an in-memory object than working with a file system API.

 ## Serve a graph